haquema/makers-javascript-fndamentals/contents/20_shopping_basket.md

 // *as long as we only want* to use .toLowerCase() on it.
 ```

+If you'd like to know more about mocking, you may want to read (or re-read) the [guidance on mocking with Jest](../pills/mocking_with_jest.md) — although the guidance above should be enough for this exercise.

 ### Questions:

 1. Setup the project directory and install Jest.